kallaway/100-days-of-code/r3-html-log.md

 ## Ramblings and inner thoughts 031

-- God, I spent hours getting the data to correctly display accents on the page.
+- God, I spent hours getting the data to correctly display accents on the page, turns out the freaking file was not in "UTF-8" format.

 ## What I did on day 031